MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Compare-Teams-SkypeforBusiness.md

 |Sort contacts by Status (availability)|             &#x2713;|                           |              |
 |Search and add Exchange contacts| &#x2713;                  |                           | &#x2713; &dagger; |

 &dagger; Search is supported.
 Adding contacts is not supported.

+&dagger;&dagger; For features that are coming soon, see the [Teams product roadmap](https://aka.ms/TeamsRoadmap) and the [Skype for Business to Microsoft Teams Capabilities Roadmap](https://aka.ms/skype2teamsroadmap).

 IM support
 --------------------------------------------------------------------------------